dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1854: Economic measures can enhance personal autonomy.
+### T1854: Personal freedom and autonomy stem from economic growth.

 |Support|
 |---|